January/February Curriculum Connections

 Physical Health and Well Being

 The children are participating in a variety of movement games and activities.
-We have movement and dance breaks during the day and will begin to go to the gymnasium on a daily basis.
+We have movement and dance breaks during the day and we will go to the gymnasium on a daily basis.
 We are concentrating on playing space awareness games and learning how to move safely.
 The children will also be participating in fine motor activities.
 Special attention will be given to hand dominance, grasp and strength.
+We will be cooking with our garden produce.
+We will be talking about nutrition and where our food comes from.

 Early Science